r-ismer/Real-time-Embedded-systems/README.md

 ## Work done

 We had to implement a full embedded system based on a FPGA and softcore NIOSII processors and/or an hardcore ARM-A9 multi-processors.
 Embedded operating system, specialized interfaces and specific architectures are the basics tools of the course.
-You will have to develop a system as a Web server with specialized functions.
-A final presentation and demonstration will be part of the evaluation.
-Regular work reports complete the evaluation.
+We had to develop a system with specialized function as a final project.
+A final presentation and demonstration will have been part of the evaluation.
+Regular work reports completed the evaluation.